rust-lang/reference/src/panic.md

 r[panic.runtime]
 ## Panic runtimes

+r[panic.runtime.intro]
 The actual behavior and implementation of a panic is controlled by the _panic runtime_.
 The panic runtime is a handler linked into the output which provides the necessary implementation for panicking.

-> [!NOTE]
+r[panic.runtime.kinds]
+The following panic runtimes are provided by the standard library:

+* `unwind` --- unwinds the stack and is potentially recoverable.
+* `abort` ---- aborts the process and is non-recoverable.

+Not all targets may provide the `unwind` runtime.

-> The Rust standard library provides two panic runtimes: `panic_unwind` (which unwinds the stack and is potentially recoverable) and `panic_abort` (which aborts the process and is non-recoverable).
-The default runtime depends on the target platform, but is generally `panic_unwind` on platforms with native support for C++ exceptions.
+The default runtime depends on the target platform, but is generally `unwind` on platforms with native support for C++ exceptions.

 > [!NOTE]
 > The panic runtime can be chosen in `rustc` with the [`-C panic`] CLI flag when building any crate type except an rlib.